ChronixDB/chronix.server/README.md

 ```
 q=metric:*load* // Get all time series that metric name matches *load*

-+ fq=ag=max //Get the maximum of
++ fq=function=max //Get the maximum of
-+ fq=ag=p:0.25 //To get the 25% percentile of the time series data
++ fq=function=p:0.25 //To get the 25% percentile of the time series data
-+ fq=analysis=trend //Returns all time series that have a positive trend
++ fq=function=trend //Returns all time series that have a positive trend
-+ fq=analysis=frequency=10,6 //Checks time frames of 10 minutes if there are more than 6 points.
++ fq=function=frequency=10,6 //Checks time frames of 10 minutes if there are more than 6 points.
 If true it returns the time series.
-+ fq=analysis=fastdtw(metric:*load*),1,0.8 //Uses fast dynamic time warping to search for similar time series
++ fq=function=fastdtw(metric:*load*),1,0.8 //Uses fast dynamic time warping to search for similar time series
 ```

 #### Join Time Series Records